 Unlike other sports, soccer does not have designated commercial breaks during play.
 Advertisements typically occur during the pre-game, half-time, and post-game periods, which can extend the overall broadcast time but do not impact the actual game duration.

-Television broadcasts often include pre-game and post-game analysis and interviews, adding to the total viewing time.
+Television broadcasts often include pre-game and post-game analysis and interviews too, adding to the total viewing time.
 These segments offer valuable insights into team strategies, player performances, and other noteworthy developments.